Workflows Overview

 Condition Node

-- False path: Executes when condition is false
+- False path: Executes when the conditions evaluate to false

 Loop Node